Can We Claim HRA and Home Loan Tax Benefits Together?

 FAQs

-Q.2.
-Is it possible to claim HRA and Home Loan benefits if both properties are in the same city?
+Q.1.
+Can I claim HRA and Home Loan benefits if both properties are in the same city?

 Q.6.
 Are there any risks of income tax department rejecting simultaneous claims?
 How to prepare for such scrutiny?

-A. Rejections may happen if conditions are not met or documents are incomplete.
+A. Rejections may happen if conditions are not met, or documents are incomplete.
 Maintain complete, authentic records to avoid issues.

 Q.7.
 Can HRA exemption be claimed without rent receipts?